 An issue patent practitioners are always interested in is when a party’s conduct in a patent infringement case meets the test for “exceptional” case status so as to justify an award of attorney’s fees under 35 U.S.C. § 285.
 This case presents the situation as applied to a “bulk filer” plaintiff who filed 20 cases the same day in November 2015.
 If that date sounds familiar, it should – that was the “Thanksgiving Special” period where hundreds of patent cases were filed in the incorrect belief that the fast-approaching December 1, 2015 amendments to pleading requirements would not apply to them.

-The most recent batch of bimonthly patent case scheduling conferences was held last week in Marshall, and as usual I have a brief rundown of the results.
+The most recent batch of bimonthly patent case scheduling conferences was held earlier this week in Marshall, and as usual I have a brief rundown of the results.